-It was afternoon.
+It was in the afternoon.
 I wasn’t expecting anyone but those with good reason to drink.
 There did not sit the usual hopeless man, beaten by the third ex-wife, shunned by his own children, there sat sin with a silver cross around his neck, which lowered her body into the chair.
 When I took it into my eyes, I had almost given way to fear, but the bosom between which it dangled held me tight for a few minutes.

-Her face was pretty, not city-beautiful, it was land-beautiful, just more natural looking.
+Her face was pretty, not city-beautiful, it was land-beautiful, just more natural-looking.
 She wasn’t wearing makeup.
 I sat down on the stool next to her.
 She looked up at me.
 Her eyes were both brown, one a little brighter than the other, that was weird, but it was also quite likable.

-“Servant of the Lord or sinner asking for forgiveness?”; I asked her.
+“Servant of the Lord or sinner asking for forgiveness?”
+I asked her.
 She didn’t respond.
 She looked forward and pretended I wasn’t there.

 “I just noticed your cross around your neck, thought I’d say something funny, probably not”

 She wouldn’t let me touch her.
-I moved to the other corner of the bar, sat down on a chair with my whiskey and thought.
+I moved to the other corner of the bar, sat down on a chair with my whiskey and thought

 In retrospect, I have to laugh about it.
 The ones that looked the least likely for a guy like me were the ones that attracted me the most.
 First the one with the cross that made me mope, and now the blonde at the bar.
 The one with the stockings and much too short skirt.
 The one who sat there drove her finger over her lips and then wiped the red into a napkin.
 She was probably okay.
 She certainly didn’t make me laugh and if she was special, she hid it well under her five layers of makeup.
 Not that she had to be.
 She just had to be what I wanted her to be.
 Because she looked beautiful in that smoke dimmed light.
 I swallowed because I imagined what it would be like if it wasn’t a finger she kept on circling.
 I took a deep breath and went through my plan in my head.
 I leaned back on my chair.
 It would work, I said to myself repeatedly.
 Someday something has to work out.